e-gov/TARA-Doku/Arikirjeldus.md

 ## Millal?

-Testteenus on avatud 2017. a sügisest.
+Demoteenus on avatud 2017. a sügisest.

 Teenus on toodangukeskkonnas avatud 2018. a märtsist.